 Gavin also works part-time (2 days per week) for Jeff Smith MP as a constituency caseworker and is involved with many community groups in the Old Moat and Withington area.

-Gavin is a Parent Governor with 2 children at Old Moat Primary School and has been a Governor at Old Moat since 2006.
-Gavin has also been a Director of the CLIC Trust since September 2016.
+Gavin is a Parent Governor with 1 child at Old Moat Primary School and has been a Governor at Old Moat since 2006.

 Isabelle has been a Governor at Old Moat since 2006, originally a Parent Governor, and is the Link Governor for Safeguarding.